Do warnings affect car insurance rates? (4 Must-Know Facts)

 Do warning tickets affect insurance?
 Warnings should never affect car insurance rates.
 However, written warnings may show up on your driving record.

 How long does a warning stay on your driving record?
 Police verbal warnings might not appear on your record at all, and written warnings will only remain for a few years.
-However, this information is not usually available to your insurance providers anyway.
+However, this information is not usually available to auto insurance providers anyway.

 On the other hand, receiving a real traffic citation from a police officer will most likely increase your car insurance rates.
-Depending on what insurance company you use, a single violation can increase your rates by just a little, or by a lot.
+Depending on what insurance company you use, a single violation can increase your auto insurance rates by just a little, or by a lot.

 Find out how a single traffic violation can impact your car insurance rates in the table below.